logcossin/ForReport/lacto_BUSCO.md

 Contain Fragmented | 13 | 27
 Contain Missing | 28 | 118
 Contain More than 2 | 8 | 41

+* Fully Complete: all analyzed genomes have complete BUSCO gene
+* Contain XXX: at least one genome have XXX BUSCO gene
+* Contain More than 2: more than 2 incomplete BUSCO gene statuses were found in genomes

 # ANI analysis